galminyana/galminyana.github.io/Assignment01.md

 [...]
 ```

-`objdump`dump shows instructions that use NULLs.
-First step is removing the NULLs replacing instructions that put 0x00 in the shellcode by other instructions that do the same but not using NULLs.
+`objdump` shows instructions that use NULLs.
+First step is removing the NULLs, replacing instructions that put `0x00` in the shellcode, by other instructions that do the same but not using NULLs.
 Some examples of how to remove NULLs are:

 - `mov rax, VALUE` is replaced by `push VALUE; pop rax`
 - `mov [rsp], VALUE` is replaced by `push VALUE`
 - Using 32, 16 or even 8 bits registers for operations instead the 64 bits register
-- Using CDQ instruction to ZEROing RDX.
-It puts RDX to 0x00 if RAX >= 0
+- Using `cdq` instruction to ZEROing **RDX**.
+It puts **RDX** to `0x00` if **RAX** >= 0

 Let's replace all instructions until no NULLs are shown by `objdump` in the shellcode.
-Being carefull on which instructions are used, the size of the shellcode just removing the NULLs, is reduced to 172 bytes.
+Being carefull on which instructions are used, the size of the shellcode, only removing NULLs, is reduced to 172 bytes.

 To get the final shellcode in the desireed format, the following `bash` one liner command using `objdump` is used:
 ```bash